 The uniform distribution is used to define a range of values for an unknown scalar that you wish PoPy to estimate.
-The input parameters are:-

 - min\x the minimum value that variable 'x' is allowed to take during estimation. - max\x the maximum value that variable 'x' is allowed to take during estimation. - init\x the initial value that variable 'x' takes at the start of estimation.